calepayson/climbing_hub/clips.md

 It's hard to understand just how good professional climbers are.
 It's not like surfing or skiing where the best are hucking the highest airs, or mashing the biggest carves.
-Instead, great climbers make the impossible look like a walk in the park.
+Instead, great climbers make the insurmountable look like a walk in the park.
 They'll hit an impossible move with grace, jump off, and say something like, "that was tricky but the edge is actually pretty incut".

 This video was my introduction to the chasm between the pros and mere mortals and I hope it serves as the same for you.